Transfer Site

 Here you will find information about what this means for you and your policy, along with answers to common questions.

-It is important to note that Athora Belgium already manages your policy on ALPI’s behalf, so this change will not affect how your policy works.
-The proposed transfer is part of a wider business update at ALPI.
+It is important to note that Athora Belgium has already been managing your policy on ALPI’s behalf, so this change will not affect how your policy works.
+The transfer is part of a wider business update at ALPI.

 What does the transfer mean for you?

-ALPI is currently the insurer of your policy.
-If the proposed transfer goes ahead, Athora Belgium will become the insurer of your policy.
+ALPI was previously the insurer of your policy.
+Once the transfer took place on 1 July 2026, Athora Belgium became the insurer of your policy.
+The transfer has no effect on:

 • any payments you make or receive under the terms of your policy;